 From grassroots to elite level, from amateur structures to professional athletes, sport development occupies an important place within the programmes implemented by Olympic Solidarity, in collaboration with the International and National Federations and other key partners.
 These programmes are divided into four main areas: supporting young athletes on their path to a promising career and to qualifying for the YOG, supporting athletes in successfully moving from the regional or continental level to the world stage, supporting athletes who had to flee their home country by enabling them to compete as a refugee athlete, and supporting sport development in various countries on a large scale by assisting them in expanding their national sport system.

 The Youth Olympic Games represent an important step in the development process of tomorrow’s champions.
 The NOCs are involved from the very start thanks to the programmes available, which focus on the identification, qualification and preparation of their young athletes.

 Continental and Regional Games represent a great opportunity for many NOCs to witness their athletes and teams winning medals.
 Participation in these Games is a key factor in reaching the highest level.
 By investing in these athletes at intermediate level, Olympic Solidarity fills the gap between the youth and elite levels.

-Two programmes are also covering very different areas.
-One assists athletes with their career transition and supports them through training programmes or workshops to raise awareness of the IOC’s Athlete Career Programme (ACP).
-The other helps refugee athletes and encourages their sporting development by giving them the opportunity to train for and take part in high-level competitions without being penalised by the situation in their country.
+Olympic Solidarity does not forget the athletes who had to face particularly challenging situations in their lives: the refugee athletes.
+Olympic Solidarity helps them and encourages their sporting development by giving them the opportunity to train for and take part in high-level competitions without being penalised by the situation in their country.